 The Thin Ice project began over a cup of coffee at a climate change and governance conference in Wellington in 2006.
 Peter Barrett (Victoria University) suggested to Simon Lamb (then at Oxford University) that he make a film about the science of climate change with his friend David Sington (DOX Productions)

 The idea was to let people see an insider’s view of the astonishing range of human activity and scientific work needed to understand the world’s changing climate.
 Viewers would then be able to decide individually and collectively how to deal with the issue.

 The global launch of Thin Ice on Earth Day 2013 was a huge success.
 With the generous support of students, teachers, academics, scientists, and the public, Thin Ice was screened in over 200 locations around the world on that day.
 An additional 19,000 online viewings were made.
 People watched the film in at least 120 countries, on all seven continents – from Antarctica and Mongolia to Libya and Peru, Thin Ice reached around the world.

-This map shows the global reach of the Thin Ice Earth Day launch on April 22nd and 23rd, 2013.
+This map shows the global reach of the Earth Day launch of the movie on April 22nd and 23rd, 2013.
 Blue shading shows countries where the film was streamed online.
 Germany and the United States recorded the most views during the launch week.

 A David Sington/Simon Lamb Film